 But, what’s the data really saying on remote work and recruiting remote workers?
-Well, in this article, you’ll find out as we’ll pull together some of the key remote work statistics in 2022.
+Well, in this article, you’ll find out as we’ll pull together some of the key remote work statistics.
 We’ll look at stats for remote working and remote hiring before finishing with some future remote work trends for 2023 and beyond.

 Let’s get into it!